BOOK FOOD EXPERIENCES

 Tokyo's Best Afternoon Tea Spots

-If you want a taste of luxury afternoon tea in Tokyo, here are my top three spots to satiate your cravings.
+If you want a taste of luxury afternoon tea in Tokyo, here are our top seven spots to satiate your cravings.

 1. The Tokyo Edition, Toranomon